Team3-SeamlessCommunity/Infosys_Project5.0/README.md

 - Maintenance, Electricity, and Water Bill Payment
 - Payment history and transaction status

+### 👥 Contributors
+📄 Please refer to the CONTRIBUTORS.md file for detailed roles and contributions.

+### 📄 License
+This project is licensed under the MIT License.

 ---

 ## 🚀 How to Run the Project

 ### 1️⃣ Clone the Repository